-We are a new group, and have met a couple of times in the pub in Norwich to talk about projects we’re working on, and those construction details you just need to discuss with someone else.
+We meet in Norwich to talk about projects we’re working on, and those construction details you just need to discuss with someone else.

-In April we visited the new Co-housing project Cannock Mill in Colchester, where timber frame houses and flats are just going up – so lots of construction details to see, and also the beautiful site which surrounds the old mill pond.
+We also visited the Co-housing project Cannock Mill in Colchester, where timber frame houses and flats are just going up – so lots of construction details to see, and also the beautiful site which surrounds the old mill pond.

 Meet the group leaders:

-“Hi, I’m Fran Bradshaw, AECB Deputy Chair and Partner at Anne Thorne Architects.
-Anne Thorne Architects is a women led firm exploring ideas through practice where participatory design is prioritised.
-Recent projects includ Enerphit standard retroft of 80’s block for Housing Co-op and Strawbale Ecohub for Lordship Park regeneration.”
+“Hi, I’m Fran Bradshaw, Partner at Anne Thorne Architects.
+Anne Thorne Architects is a women led firm exploring ideas through practice where participatory design is prioritised.”